Physics of a granular pile: Discussion

-Thus constructed model of GM captures its key physical aspects common in realistic systems and demonstrates that GM does not behave as fluids, but is rather a rich collection of various phenomena.
+The reader may ask what happens in general GM systems, which are 3D and involve grains of different shapes and sizes.
+What we constructed here is the equivalent to the Ising model of ferromagnetism, which exhibits the properties common of realistic GM such as force chains and arcs, thus providing a firm footing for understanding GM as a state of matter.
+The developed theoretical framework demonstrates that GM does not behave as fluids or solids, but is rather a rich collection of various phenomena.
+Adding further details such as varying shapes and sizes will enlarge the parameter space to work with thus potentially enlarging/modifying the relevant thermodynamic variables and offering a path for future explorations.
 And while we were not quite able ``to see a world in a grain of sand'' (W. Blake), with this model we uncovered the fascinating story of intertwined thermodynamics and rheology of glassy GM thus setting a reference point for understanding GM in general and providing a basis for greater enjoyment when walking on sandy beaches.